stephenfairchild/arch-assist/README.md

 7. Set a password on the host machine: `$ passwd`
 8. Determine host machine Ip Address: `$ ip address`
 9. From the existing system machine you can now SSH into the host `$ ssh root@<ip-address>`

-## Features

-- Completely destroy HDD partitions and create new ones
-- Install Arch Linux base kernel
-- Automates the `chroot` commands needed to get off the Live CD
-- Installs development tools and packages needed for graphics, etc.
-- Idempotent package management and upgrades